kunalj101/python_intro_hackathon/chapter1.md

 addition = 1 + 2
 # Now write a code to add 3 & 4 and assign to addition2

-# Print a message
-print("Welcome to the joint course from Analytics Vidhya and DataCamp")

-# Now write a code to Print "Hello World!"

 ```